games24x7-opensource/starlink-ota/api/README.md

-# CodePush Server
+# Starlink Server

-The CodePush Server is a Node.js application that powers the CodePush Service.
+The Starlink Server is a Node.js application.
 It allows users to deploy and manage over-the-air updates for their react-native applications in a self-hosted environment.

-Please refer to [react-native-code-push](https://github.com/microsoft/react-native-code-push) for instructions on how to onboard your application to CodePush.
+Please refer to [react-native-code-push](https://github.com/microsoft/react-native-code-push) for instructions on how to onboard your client apps to CodePush.

 ## Deployment